makuharistudio/data-visualisation-datasets/International Marketplace sales/README.md

 Only key information is outlined, not general SSIS steps.
 If you are unfamiliar with SSIS, I recommend the LinkedIn Learning course **["SQL Server Integration Services" by Adam Wilbert](https://www.linkedin.com/learning/sql-server-integration-services-2)**.

-**Step 1.** Copy the APAC Superstore data to a tabl delimited Unicode text file.
+**Step 1.** Copy the APAC Superstore data to a tab-delimited Unicode text file.

 From Tableau Desktop, open the APAC Superstore dataset, and in a new sheet, add all the fields from the Orders table, being mindful to convert all the date-related fields to Discrete and Exact Date formats to render them properly.